Kiss

 Graduates of the Basic Patrol Course in Afghanistan kiss the Quran after the graduation ceremony.

-A kiss is the touching or pressing of one's lips against another person, animal or object.
-Cultural connotations of kissing vary widely; depending on the culture and context, a kiss can express sentiments of love, passion, romance, sexual attraction, sexual activity, sexual intercourse, sexual arousal, affection, respect, greeting, peace, or good luck, among many others.
-In some situations, a kiss is a ritual, formal or symbolic gesture indicating devotion, respect, or a sacramental.
+A kiss is the touching or pressing of one's lips against another person, animal, or object.
+The cultural connotations associated with kissing vary significantly between different societies and contexts.
+Depending on the culture and circumstances, a kiss can express a wide range of emotions, such as love, passion, romance, sexual attraction, sexual arousal, affection, respect, a wish for peace or good luck, as well as numerous other meanings.
+In some situations, kissing takes on the function of a greeting or a ritual, formal, or symbolic gesture indicating religious devotion, institutional respect, or an act of sacramental nature.